Florida cities race to save rainbow crosswalks as the state's deadlines for removal loom

 FORT LAUDERDALE, Fla.
 (AP) — Fort Lauderdale city leaders will host an emergency meeting Wednesday to discuss how to respond to the state's order to remove rainbow-colored crosswalks and other street art throughout Florida or risk losing millions of dollars in funding.

 The Department of Transportation under Republican Gov. Ron DeSantis ordered communities to remove the crosswalks and other street art by early next month.
-Most of the painted crossings celebrate marginalized groups, such as the LGBTQ+ and Black communities.
+Many of the painted crosswalks celebrate historically marginalized groups such as the LGBTQ+ and Black communities.

 Critics say it's the latest attack on the LGBTQ+ community by the DeSantis administration and Republican-controlled Legislature, including restrictions on gender-affirming care and Florida's so-called Don't Say Gay law, which banned classroom discussion about sexual orientation and gender identity in certain grades.